denyzabra/MshindiSite/SMTP_SETUP_GUIDE.md

 ✅ **Environment Variables:**
 - Never commit secrets to version control
+- Keep .env files secure and excluded from git
+- Use environment-specific variables for dev/production
-- Secrets are encrypted in Replit/Vercel
+- Secrets are encrypted in hosting platforms like Vercel
-- Each environment (dev/production) has separate secrets

 ---